-The Gary Player-designed Mogador golf course is set within what was once a dense forest on the shores of the Atlantic Ocean, just to the south of the old 16th century town of Essaouira.
+The Gary Player-designed North course at Golf de Mogador is set within what was once a dense forest on the shores of the Atlantic Ocean, just to the south of the old 16th century town of Essaouira.
 Opened for play in 2010, it’s the first of two 18-hole layouts that are planned to operate within a massive 1,450-acre property.
-As at the end of 2015, thirteen holes on the new second course had been fully prepared and the remaining five holes were scheduled to be brought into use the following year.
+As at the end of 2015, thirteen holes on the new South course had been fully prepared and the remaining five holes were scheduled to be brought into use some time in the future.

 The Gary Player-designed Mogador course debuted in 2010, the same year that the Black Knight’s Mazagan course opened further along the coast at EL Jadida.
 There are a number of similarities between the two layouts: both are laid out within enormous private estates located along the Atlantic coastline and both offer golfers a terrific resort-style links experience, with wide playing corridors playing to large, reasonably-contoured putting surfaces.

 Mazagan has the edge on location because some of the holes actually touch the shore whereas the fairways here never quite reach the beach.
 Where Mogador scores over its competitor is having no residential interference within the grounds or around the perimeter of the property.
 There’s also more native vegetation to carry on a number of tee shots here, which helps to concentrate the thoughts a little more on the tee box!

 I particularly liked the back nine, where exposed rocks and stones skirt several of the holes.
 There’s also a lovely three-hole stretch beginning at the 11th, where two terrific par threes are played before and after the 498-meter par five 12th, which leads to a lovely amphitheatre greensite.